 A large number of tourists visiting the Sham Valley region in Ladakh visits Likir as a part of their sightseeing day tours from Leh.

 About Likir Monastery

 Likir has had a lot of history attached to it, which is preserved in the form of wall inscriptions in black ink in the monastery.
-In the Ladakhi chronicles, it is mentioned that the monastery was established in the 11th century by the King Lha-Chen Gyal-Po, but later the Lamas were converted to doctrines of Gelugpa order by Duwang Chosje, an advocate of meditation, thus it was re-established in the 15th century by Chosje.
+In the Ladakhi chronicles, it is mentioned that the monastery was established in the 11th century by the King Lha-Chen Gyal-Po.
+Still, later the Lamas were converted to doctrines of Gelugpa order by Duwang Chosje, an advocate of meditation.
+Thus it was re-established in the 15th century by Chosje.